JeffersonMangier/JeffersonMangier/README.md

 ## 🚀 About Me

-I'm a passionate and aspiring Data Scientist with a strong background in data analysis, machine learning, and data visualization.
+I'm a Data Scientist with a strong background in data analysis, machine learning, and data visualization.
 I love transforming data into valuable insights and making data-driven decisions.
 I'm constantly learning new technologies to solve complex problems and generate value through data.

 ## 💼 Education